ashik-ashik/react-redux-initial/README.md

 # React Redux

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Visit Now](https://redux-emajon.netlify.app/).

 ## 🚀 Tech Stack